Chr15w1986/Python_PP3/README.md

 ## Manual testing

 - Upon loading the game screen terminal:
-    - The user is greeted with `Enter your name: `, Although it is out of my power for a user to input random letters or characters rather than a name,
+    - The User is greeted with `Enter your name: `, Although it is out of my power for a User to input random letters or characters rather than a name,
-        I have made sure that any spaces before or after the input are stripped after the user presses enter.
+        I have made sure that any spaces before or after the input are stripped after the User presses enter.
 For example:

         ![.strip()](images/usernamestrip.jpg)

-    - After enter is pressed, the users name should appear without whitespace along with the game rules This always prints at the start of the game after the user has input a name and pressed enter
+    - After enter is pressed, the Users name appears without whitespace along with the game rules This always prints at the start of the game after the User has input a name and pressed enter
-    - At the same time the game rules print out to the terminal, a statement appears to enable the user to choose a high number in order to make the game more difficult:
+    - At the same time the game rules print out to the terminal, a statement appears to enable the User to choose a high number in order to make the game more difficult:

         ![Upper limit validation](images/upperlimitvalidation.png)